Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that can cast spells from the Illusion school at 4th level or higher.
+Any level 20 Ashford character that is suffering at least 1 Indefinite Madness and can cast spells from the Illusion school at 4th level or higher.

 ##### Hit Points
 - **Hit Dice:** 1d4